sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getemaildefinition"></a>
 # **GetEmailDefinition**
-> RequestCreateEmailDefinition GetEmailDefinition (string definitionKey)
+> CreateEmailDefinitionRequest GetEmailDefinition (string definitionKey)

 getEmailDefinition